Mohamedtaleh/Vidlink-app/README.md

-# SnapKit.io - TikTok Video Downloader
+# vidLink - TikTok Video Downloader

 A high-performance, modern TikTok Downloader website that allows users to download TikTok videos without watermark, with watermark, or as MP3 audio.